andyrutkowski/ALA2018/index.md

 # Understanding and Using Spatial Humanities: Digital Mapping at the Forefront of Scholarly Research

+### Saturday, June 23, 2018 --- 8:30-10:00 am

 Overall goal: Participants will understand necessary skills and innovations available to librarians to successfully guide researchers in spatial humanities.
 Specifically,

-· Gain an understanding of the concept of spatial humanities
+* Gain an understanding of the concept of spatial humanities

-· Review examples of successful projects incorporating spatial humanities
+* Review examples of successful projects incorporating spatial humanities

-· Learn types of services (or models) and resources available to and through academic libraries.
+* Learn types of services (or models) and resources available to and through academic libraries.

+## Speakers

+* Kathy Weimer at Rice
+* Nicole Kong at Purdue
+* Chelcie Rowell at Boston College

 ---
 layout: default